 Saturated fats are highly stable and good for cooking with high heat.
 They are saturated because all the carbons are linked to hydrogens.
 This makes them very stable and solid or semi-solid at room temperature.
 Examples are, butter, tallow, lard, and coconut oil.

-Monounsaturated fatty acids are missing two hydrogen atoms and so two carbon atoms are double bonded to each other making one double bond, hence the work “mono”.
-These are still relatively stable, but are liquid at room temperature.
+Monounsaturated fatty acids are missing two hydrogen atoms.
+There are two carbon atoms which are double bonded to each other making one double bond, hence the word mono.
+These fats are still relatively stable, but are liquid at room temperature.
 Examples of monounsaturated fats are olive oil, avocado oil, and the oils from almonds, pecans, peanuts and cashews.

 Polyunsaturated fatty acids lack four or more hydrogens and so have two or more pairs of double bonds.
 Some of these are the omega 6 (linoleic acid) and omega 3 (linolenic acid) fatty acids, which are named according to the position of the double bond on the fatty acid chain.
 These oils are highly reactive and can go rancid very quickly.
 They should not be used for cooking.

-Another system of classifying fatty acids is by their length of the chain of carbons.
+Another system of classifying fatty acids is by the length of the chain of carbons.

 Short-chain fatty acids have four to six carbon atoms.
 These are always saturated.
 Examples are butyric acid found in butterfat from cows and capric acid found in butterfat from goats.
 These fats have antimicrobial properties.
-They are quickly absorbed and contribute to the health of the immune system and are necessary for good health.
+They are quickly absorbed, contribute to the health of the immune system and are necessary for good health.

 Long chain fatty acids have fourteen to eighteen carbons and can be saturated, monounsaturated or polyunsaturated.
 Examples are stearic acid which is an eighteen carbon saturated fat found in beef tallow.
 Oleic acid is an eighteen chain monounsaturated fat found in olive oil.
 GLA (gamma-linolenic acid) is also in this category.
 This oil is found in evening primrose, borage and black current seed oil.